JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 The main hurdles for a potential KMP migration are Java and Android Views.
-If your project is already written in Kotlin and uses Jetpack Compose for the UI, it lowers the threshold considerably.
+If your project is already written in Kotlin and uses Jetpack Compose for the UI, it lowers the complexity of a migration considerably.

 Here is a general checklist of what preparations you should consider before migrating a project or a module: